pkk-code/rclone/docs/content/googlecloudstorage.md

    \ "DURABLE_REDUCED_AVAILABILITY"
 storage_class> 5
 Remote config
-Use auto config?
+Use web browser to automatically authenticate rclone with remote?
- * Say Y if not sure
+ * Say Y if the machine running rclone has a web browser you can use
- * Say N if you are working on a remote or headless machine or Y didn't work
+ * Say N if running rclone on a (remote) machine without web browser access If not sure try Y. If Y failed, try N.
 y) Yes
 n) No
 y/n> y